sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/EFSS-deployment/manual-EFSS-installation/_index.md

   * installing manually using standard ownCloud 10 or Nextcloud installations, patching and installing the integration application,
   * or deploying directly from the github repository.
 This option is suitable for developers only and is not recommended for production use.

+**Check [current blessed
+versions](../../iop/iop-nextcloud-owncloud10-integrations/) when deploying the QA environment.** Note that the example below generally installs master versions, which may not be what you want.
+You **must modify them** to install intended versions as stated in the above linked page!
+Always check you're installing intended versions.

 ## Manual installation of Science Mash enabled EFSS using patches

 This procedure leads to the same result as the official Kubernetes deployment, it is just performed manually.

-1. Deploy ownCloud 10 and or Nextcloud to your infrastructure, following the official documentation of [Nextcloud](https://nextcloud.com/install/) or [ownCloud](https://doc.owncloud.com/docs/next/) respectively.
+1. Deploy ownCloud 10 and or Nextcloud to your infrastructure, following the official documentation of [Nextcloud](https://nextcloud.com/install/) or [ownCloud](https://doc.owncloud.com/docs/next/), respectively.

 1. Patch the installation with:
    - ownCloud 10: